Funding

 These services are intended to support investigator-led tasks with the goal of capacity building.
 We may reach out to applicants for additional information on data management service requirements at the application stage, given limited capacity for direct support.

-• Evaluation criteria will parallel those ordinarily used within NIH reviews (e.g., significance, innovation, approach, and project team), with an emphasis on the project’s potential to catalyze future funding and the relevance of the proposed work to the study of climate change and human health.
-Each application will be reviewed by a combination of CAFÉ team members and external reviewers, who will be selected with consideration of any potential conflicts of interest.
-Final funding decisions will be made by CAFÉ leadership with input from NIH.
-Unsuccessful applications will receive written feedback in support of future proposals.
+Evaluation criteria will parallel those ordinarily used within NIH reviews (e.g., significance, innovation, approach, and project team), with an emphasis on the project’s potential to catalyze future funding and the relevance of the proposed work to the study of climate and human health.
+Each application will be reviewed by a combination of CAFE team members and external reviewers, who will be selected with consideration of any potential conflicts of interest.
+Final funding decisions will be made by CAFE leadership.